Xython/wisepy2/README.md

 - Report issues about API/Plugin System designing.

-- Make interesting and powerful commands to `rbnf-terminal`.
+- Make interesting and powerful commands to `rbnf/_terminal`.